EvSecDev/SCMP/README.md

   - Example: `"ExternalContentLocation":"file:///absolute/path/to/actual/binary/file"`
 - The file in the SCMP git repository can be named whatever it needs to be, but requires `.remote-artifact` file extension.
   - The extension is just for local identification, the extension is removed prior to deployment.
-- Use the built-in controller git add argument `--git-add`
+- Use the built-in controller git add argument `controller git add <glob>`
   - This is how the artifact files are tracked by git.

 Any content past the metadata header in the `.remote-artifact` file is used to store the hash of the artifact file content.
 This hash is updated before every commit to ensure updates remotely are tracked in git without tracking the binary's actual content

 You might be asking, how does the git repository know when your binary file has changed?
-Since the binary file is not tracked directly in git, any `.remote-artifact` files will be flagged for inspection when using controller's `--git-add` argument.
+Since the binary file is not tracked directly in git, any `.remote-artifact` files will be flagged for inspection when using controller's `git add` argument.
 The controller will follow the file path you give in the `ExternalContentLocation` and hash the current artifact file.
 Once the artifact pointer file is flagged as changed by git, the normal deployment process takes place (with the caveat that content loading is done using the `ExternalContentLocation`)